 A terrible heatwave smothered the East Coast for more than two weeks.
 I read more books faster than ever before – David Copperfield and The Woman in White and at least 20 more.
 That may not sound like a scintillating summer, but it renewed me.

-Much later, my kids loved to hear a recitation of the perfect eggs story.
+Much later, my kids loved to hear about the perfect eggs.